MustafaKpn/smart-workday/README.md

 6. **Use Your CV**:
    You can find in the root directory of this project my CV.
 I didn't care much about hiding it and I thought it would be a good example on where to place yours.
 You should replace my CV with yours.
 Unless you want to get notified about jobs that match my CV :)

+**Note**: I am sure the LLM prompt can be optimised further to give more accurate results.
+You can find it in app/utils/.
+Make sure to not change the JSON output format.

 ## ➡️ Usage Examples

 ### Running the Scraper Manually